CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 because it's digital, what I do is.
 I can raise this layer and duplicate it.
 And then always make a safe duplicate layer.
 And then I can just do like a scaling after I did some work.
 So this way I can draw a robot and fit it to the side.
 I can either make it taller or shorter.
 Like tweak the composition a little bit.
-Here and there.

 I like that so now I have more space to work with the robot.
 Again I don't really draw the whole structure yet.
 I just play with the shapes.
 If I don't like the shape I just change it.

-And when I'm going with this shape, I'm not really thinking in terms of robot, I'm just thinking about abstractly [INAUDIBLE] what shape looks pleasing and interesting.
+And when **I'm going with this shape, I'm not really thinking in terms of robot, I'm just thinking about abstractly what shape looks pleasing and interesting.
-And to make a robot out of that shape.
+And to make a robot out of that shape**.
 So it's important for us to break the category first, create something that's outside the category, and then re-categorize it later.
 That's how we create new and beyond what's there.

 So right now what's happening is, I felt like the color pattern design is a little too overwhelming, so I'm using some like lower opacity brush to dim down the color.
 Just overlay it so it doesn't draw too much of your eye.
 But as soon as I've finished that, I will go back to the sharper design.

-This will cover it up.

->> One of the things I think is tough about drawing with pen is not really knowing what the whole character's gonna look like until it's done.
+One of the things I think is tough about drawing with pen is not really knowing what the whole character's gonna look like until it's done.
->> Mm-hm.
 Because you have to start partially.
->> Yeah, how do you deal with that?
->> Let's see.
-I'm gonna deal with drawing things you can only draw half.
-Well, the same way I deal is I can't read your mind.

-Just, knowing what limitation is, and work with what you have.
 So because the pen has this
 policy of you can draw it but you can only draw it halfway from a side.
 That allows so much more wonder and surprise elements when you finish the drawing.